salrashid123/grpc_health_proxy/README.md

 ### Example

 The `example/` folder contains certificates and sample gRPC server application to test with.
-Add to `/etc/hosts`
-`
-127.0.0.1   server.domain.com http.domain.com
-`

 #### TLS Certificates

-Sample TLS certificates for use with this sample under `example/app` folder:
+Sample TLS certificates for use with this sample under `example/certs` folder:

 - `CA_crt.pem`:  Root CA
 - `grpc_server_crt.pem`:  TLS certificate for gRPC server